 The Department of Economics awards the Brashear Prize in Economics to promote undergraduate economics research.
 This paper contest is open to all undergraduate students at Appalachian State University.

-IMPORTANTLY, a new requirement this year is that all submissions much have a faculty mentor authorize the submission.
+IMPORTANT…….All submissions must have a faculty mentor authorize the submission.
 Your title page will also serve as the cover sheet where a faculty member signs off on your paper submission.
 Click here for the title/cover page form (DOCX, 12 KB) you are required to use for the faculty signature and as your title page.
 The faculty mentor signature requirement is not intended to mean the paper is a thesis, but rather it is intended to provide a pre-submission check and affirmation that the paper is complete and worthy of consideration in the Brashear contest.

 Papers will be evaluated on the basis of content, usage, and literary merit.
 Participants should submit carefully proofread papers and are encouraged to seek assistance at the University Writing Center.
 The faculty readers will weigh usage and literary merit equally with content when selecting the prize-winning essays.

-The winners will be announced during the award ceremony on Thursday, May 4, 2017 (Reading Day) at 11:30 in the Holland International Engagement Room on the fourth floor of Peacock Hall.
+The winners will be announced during the award ceremony on Thursday, May 3, 2018 (Reading Day) at 11:30 in room 3015 on the third floor of Peacock Hall.
 A complimentary lunch with the economics faculty will be served at the award ceremony.

 A Reading Committee of three faculty members from the Department of Economics decides on the awards.
 For further questions, please contact Dr. David Dickinson in Peacock Hall 3090 or email email@example.com.